 Depending on your doctor’s findings, a blood test may be ordered to confirm inflammatory types of arthritis only.

-If you live in South Florida, or specifically the city of Hollywood, and are in need of an EKG or echocardiogram, or any medical imaging, then call the Hollywood Diagnostics Center today!
+If you live in South Florida, or specifically the city of Hollywood, and are in need of an EKG or echocardiogram, or any medical imaging, then call the Hollywood Diagnosticss Center today!
 Medical professionals are ready to assist you with all of the tests and procedures that you need to get your health in order.
 All of the staff is friendly and ready to answer any questions you have regarding any medical imaging technologies and procedures.
-Call the Hollywood Diagnostic Center at Phone: (954) 966-3600 today!
+Call the Hollywood Diagnostics Center at Phone: (954) 966-3600 today!